itn8/threat-hunting-jackal-sphere/README.md

 ## Steps Taken

 1. Defender was chosen and narrowed to use an appropriate table.
-From the briefing, it’s known that credential stuffing may have been used, so investigating failed logins then then had a success is practical.
+From the briefing, it’s known that credential stuffing may have been used, so investigating failed logins that then had a success is practical.
 Using DeviceLogonEvents, at least five failures are searched for before a success logged success to fit a basic brute force pattern.

 A plain search of the DeviceLogonEvents table first can be used to show all columns in the table.
 ### Query used: